-As the main provider of DBI, most registered builders seek eligibility with the Victorian Managed Insurance Authority (VMIA).
+Most registered builders seek eligibility with the Victorian Managed Insurance Authority (VMIA), as it is the main provider of DBI.
 When the VMIA entered the market in May 2010, it adopted the eligibility and turnover limits from each builder's previous insurer to ensure continuity of cover.
-Since then, the VMIA has introduced its own underwriting criteria and now has a commercial arrangement with a panel of distributors, who act on their behalf to issue policies and assess builder eligibility.
-The VMIA issues eligibility guidelines to the panel, to ensure its underwriting standards are met.
+Since then, the VMIA has introduced its own underwriting criteria and now has a commercial arrangement with a panel of distributors, who act on the VMIA's behalf to issue policies.